Five-day multi-town MTB event kicks off in Rotorua

 Returning local riders include Rotorua’s Olly and Sam Shaw, combining forces as a pairs team for 2025 after podium positions for both last year.

-Previous women’s open teams winner Mary-Ann Moller returns with fellow Wellingtonian Gavin McCarthy for a shot at Mixed Open Pairs.
+Previous women’s open teams winner Mary-Ann Moller returns with fellow Wellingtonian Gavin McCarthy for a shot at the Mixed Open Pairs title.

 More information on the race can be found here.